Focus on Medicare

 • Discounts (such as discounts for non-smokers, women, married people, discount on yearly payment or for payment through electronic fund transfer, or discounts for enrolling in multiple policies).

-• For people without guaranteed issue rights or falling outside open enrollment period; the insurance company uses medical underwriting to decide the premium.
+• For people without guaranteed issue rights or falling outside open the enrollment period; the insurance company uses medical underwriting to decide the premium.

 ht-1035-180-03282012